 Everybody has a bad day, sometimes even a bad week.
 That’s okay and doesn’t mean you’re in the wrong career.
 However, if you find you’re consistently feeling like this work isn’t for you, chances are, it may not be.

-It’s worth being aware of the fact that everybody has a bedding in period and needs time to learn about what they do.
-It may be that things are a little overwhelming at first, or even if you have a big project or programme at working going on, but you still have the passion for what you do then stick at it and the chances are it will all come around.
+It’s worth being aware that everyone has a bedding in period and needs time to learn about what they do.
+It may be that things are a little overwhelming at times but if you still have the passion for what you do then stick at it and the chances are it will all come around.

 The key thing when considering if you’re in the right career is not to make any rash decisions.
 It takes years to build a bridge and only minutes to burn them down.
-Make sure you think about your options and talk to people around you (they may be able to give some vital advice, or even offer you opportunities to find your right path within your own organisation which is a safe environment).
-It also means you give yourself the best chance of moving onto something new on the best terms, who knows, you may realise the grass wasn’t greener and look for opportunities to return, or you may be back in a different role.
+Make sure you think about your options and talk to people around you.
+They may be able to give some vital advice, or even offer you opportunities to find your right path within your own organisation.
+It gives you the best chance of moving onto something new on the best terms.
+Who knows, you may realise the grass wasn’t greener and look for opportunities to return, or you may be back in a different role.